 Mrs Shamala, an editor, said that the kit is a good starting point for parents who want to teach their children new skills but do not know how or where to start.

-ECDA said an extended version of the kit – to cover outdoor learning opportunities in community spaces such as void decks, wet markets and hawker centres – will be rolled out in December.
+An extended version of the kit will be rolled out in December.
+It will cover outdoor learning opportunities in community spaces such as void decks, wet markets and hawker centres.

 A version of this article first appeared in The Straits Times.